R32/r32.github.io/_posts/haxe/2014-03-30-haxe-commands.markdown

 core-api               : Defined in the core api context

+core-api-serialize     : Sets so some generated core api classes be marked
+                         with the Serializable attribute on C#

 cppia                  : Generate experimental cpp instruction assembly

 dce                    : The current DCE mode